anaaktge/talks/fuzzingtalkglossary.md

 * Campaign - a series of identical fuzzing runs

 ### Inputs to Target Programs
-* Seed - input to the target program
+* Seed - input to the target program.
+Often a file
 * Seed corpus - set of seeds in a context.
 For example, the seed corpus of the nth iteration or the overall seed corpus of the run.
 * Initial seed corpus, initial corpus - seed corpus of the initial iteration.
 May be optional and is usually supplied by the user before the fuzzer starts.

 ### Fuzzing Taxnomy: What's this one do again?
 #### Where Seeds Originate
+* Not mutually exclusive.
+Some algorithms use a bit of everything.
 * Mutational fuzzers - mutate promising old seeds from previous interation into new seeds for each new iteration.
 * Generational fuzzers - generate new seeds each iteration, usually ignoring prior seeds.
+Grammar and protocol fuzzers often have generational components.
 * Naive, classic, random fuzzers - new seeds are pulled from random number generators, or dev/random.
 May be viewed as not having a seed corpus.

 #### Defining Interesting Behavior
 * Coverage-based fuzzers - define ‘interesting’ as an increase in code coverage, the amount of code exercised as measured by instrumented code points.
 * Directed fuzzers - define ‘interesting’ as proximity to a desired point in the target program.
+* Naive, classic, random fuzzers - use a source of randomness, such as a random number generator, to produce new values.